 We consider the following methods:

-Tempering; Dissolution method; Sowing (seed) method; Temperature jump; Beta-two crystal concentrate adding.
+Tempering; Dissolution method; Sowing (seed) method; Temperature jump; Stable beta crystals concentrate adding.

 Each method is interesting in its own way, so it is worthy of its own article.